hubyhub/cheatsheets/docker.md

 * whatever image you are creating, you always want to base it on another image
 * in our case we need **node.js** image for our container
 * instead of lower-level alpine image we can use a ready to use node-image from docker-hub
+* whenever you adjust a docker-file you have to rebuld the image
 * **FROM**
 * **ENV** - you can also define environment variables here. is an alternative to docker-compose
 * **RUN** - execute any Linux command, this is executed INSIDE the container!!